Stereotype Lyrics – Haley Gosserand

 I’m not your, I’m not your stereotype

-Stereotype Lyrics Meaning
+Meaning of Stereotype Lyrics

 This verse talks about people making assumptions based on appearances, like thinking someone is weak just because they like traditionally “girly” things.
 She challenges that idea and shows she’s strong, resilient, and ready to fight for herself just like her mother did.
 She isn’t just a simple image or a short sound bite on social media—she has real feelings and depth.
 Even though she enjoys things like shopping, it doesn’t stop her from being competitive and showing up for challenges.
 She shares that she has been hurt and tested in life, but she handled it with grace and didn’t let it break her.
 While she stayed polite and let others make their judgments, now she’s taking control and rewriting her story on her own terms.
 She points out that people often judge without really knowing someone’s full story, like skimming a book by its shiny cover without reading the pages.
 She refuses to be controlled or boxed in by others’ expectations and asserts that she won’t just play the “nice” role.
 Wearing makeup or high heels doesn’t make her weak; it’s part of who she is, and she can be feminine and strong at the same time.
 Overall, she’s declaring independence, self-confidence, and a refusal to be reduced to a stereotype.